Jalenpreussler21/hello-world/README.md

 # hello-world

-My name is Jalen Preussler
+My name is Jalen Preussler.
-I was born in germany
+I was born in germany.
-I like the way the teacher teaches
+I like the way the teacher teaches.